Tennis-WTA threatens to pull out of tournaments in China over Peng | Law-Order

 Tennis-WTA threatens to pull out of tournaments in China over Peng

-Women need to be respected and not censored."
-Hu Xijin, a well-connected Chinese state media editor weighed in on the scandal on Twitter early on Friday, saying he did not believe she had been the target of retribution.
-"As a person who is familiar with Chinese system, I don't believe Peng Shuai has received retaliation and repression speculated by foreign media for the thing people talked about," said Hu Xijin, the editor of the Global Times, on Twitter.

 An outcry over the whereabouts of Chinese tennis star Peng Shuai escalated on Friday as the Women's Tennis Association (WTA) said it was prepared to pull its tournaments out of China if they were not satisfied with the response to her sexual assault allegation.
-Former doubles world number one Peng has not been seen or heard from publicly since she said on Chinese social media on Nov.
-2 that the former vice-premier, Zhang Gaoli, coerced her into sex https://www.reuters.com/world/china/china-tennis-star-peng-says-ex-vice-premier-forced-her-into-sex-2021-11-03 and that they later had an on-off consensual relationship.
+Former doubles world number one Peng has not been seen or heard from publicly since she said on Chinese social media in early November that former vice-premier, Zhang Gaoli, coerced her into sex and they later had an on-off consensual relationship.

-Neither Zhang or the Chinese government have commented on her allegation.
-Peng's social media post was quickly deleted and the topic has been blocked from discussion on China's heavily censored internet.
-Concern https://www.reuters.com/article/tennis-china-peng-itf/tennis-itf-says-player-safety-top-priority-amid-concerns-over-chinas-peng-idINL1N2S91BO among the global tennis community and beyond has grown over Peng's safety and whereabouts since her allegation, with the WTA calling for an investigation and the world's top players, including Serena Williams and Naomi Osaka, tweeting #WhereIsPengShuai.
+Neither Zhang nor the Chinese government has commented on her allegation.
+Peng's social media post was quickly deleted and the topic has been blocked from a discussion on China's heavily censored internet.
+Concern among the global tennis community and beyond has grown over Peng's safety and whereabouts since her allegation, with the WTA calling for an investigation and the world's top players, including Serena Williams and Naomi Osaka, tweeting #WhereIsPengShuai.

 "Because this is certainly, this is bigger than the business.
 Women need to be respected and not censored."
 Hu Xijin, a well-connected Chinese state media editor weighed in on the scandal on Twitter early on Friday, saying he did not believe she had been the target of retribution.